ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 </p>

 #### What is NLP(Natural Language Processsing)?
 It is basically subset of Linguistic(Human Languages), Computer Science, and Artifical Intelligence.
-Here we are programming our machines in a such a way that it can understand, interpreat, and manipulate human languages.
+Here we will programe our machines in a such a way that it can understand, interpreat, and manipulate human languages.

 <p align="center">
   <img class="center" src ="https://github.com/ronylpatil/Stock-Sentiment-Analysis-using-News-Headlines/blob/main/nlp1.png" alt="Drawing" style="width: 1300px; height: 425px">